 votes to take official action.
 Such a vote does not allow the Board member to participate in any discussion or debate on the issue out of which an actual conflict arises.

+Employment with the College

+A Board member may not appoint, employ, promote, discharge, or otherwise influence an employment decision involving a relative or household member, unless the Board member complies with applicable conflict of interest provisions under ORS Chapter 244.
+This restriction does not apply to unpaid volunteer roles, except for Board or Board-related committee positions.

+A Board member may not participate, in any official capacity, in any interview, discussion, or deliberation concerning the appointment or employment status of a relative or household member.
+However, the Board member may serve as a reference or provide a recommendation.

-Class Exception
+Group/Class Exception

-It will not be a conflict of interest if the Board member’s action would affect to the same degree a class consisting of all inhabitants of the state, or a smaller class consisting of an industry, occupation or other group including one of which or in which the person, or the person’s relative or business with which the person or the person’s relative is associated, is a member or is engaged.
+A Board member does not have a conflict of interest if a decision they make affects them in the same way it affects a large group of people – such as all residents of the state or everyone in a particular industry, profession, or similar group – even if the Board member, their relative, or their associated business is part of that group. .
 For example, if a Board member’s spouse is a member of the collective bargaining unit, the Board member may vote to approve the contract, as it will affect all members of that class to the same degree.
-However, if the collective bargaining unit is very small, the class exception may not apply.
-Similarly, if the contract contains special provisions that might apply only to particular persons, then the class exception may not apply.
+However, if the collective bargaining unit is very small, the group exception may not apply.
+Similarly, if the contract contains special provisions that might apply only to particular persons, then the group exception may not apply.
 For example, if a Board member’s spouse is the only one in the bargaining unit that has a doctorate and there is a pay differential for the employees with doctorates in the collective bargaining agreement, the Board member should not vote on the contract.

 Gifts

-Board members are public officials and therefore will not solicit or accept a gift or gifts with an aggregate value in excess of $50 from any single source in a calendar year that has a legislative or administrative interest in any matter subject to the decision or vote of the Board member.
-All gift related provisions apply to the Board member, their relatives, and members of their household.
+Board members as public officials are not to solicit or accept gifts with an aggregate value in excess of $50 from any single source in a calendar year that has a legislative or administrative interest in any matter subject to the decision or vote of the Board member.
+All gift-related provisions apply to the Board members, their relatives, and members of their household.
 The $50 gift limit applies separately to the Board member, and to the Board member’s relatives or members of household, meaning that the Board member and each member of their household and relative can accept up to $50 each from the same source/gift giver.

 “Gift” means something of economic value given to a Board member without valuable consideration of equivalent value, which is not extended to others who are not public officials on the same terms and conditions.

-“Relative” means the spouse, parent, step-parent, child, sibling, step-sibling, son-in-law or

-daughter-in-law of the Board member; or the parent, step-parent, child, sibling, step-sibling, son-in-law or daughter-in-law of the spouse of the Board member.
-Relative also includes any individual for whom the Board member has a legal support obligation, whose employment provides benefits4 to the Board member, or who receives any benefit from the Board member’s public employment.

-“Member of the household” means any person who resides with the Board member.
+This includes entertainment gifts such as concerts and sporting events.

 Determining the Source of Gifts

-Board members should not accept gifts in any amount without obtaining information from the gift giver as to who is the source of the gift.
 It is the Board member’s personal responsibility to ensure that no single source provides gifts exceeding an aggregate value of $50 in a calendar year, if the source has a legislative or administrative interest in any matter subject to the decision or vote of the Board member.
 If the giver does not have a legislative/administrative interest, the ethics rules on gifts do not apply and the Board member need not keep track of it, although they are advised to do so anyway in case of a later dispute.

 Determining Legislative and Administrative Interest